Limavady: Events

 The town hosts events such as the NI Super Cup, the Danny Boy Jazz and Blues Festival, the Roe Valley Folk Festival the Stendhal Festival of Art, and the Bishop Hervey International Summer School.

 Transport

 Limavady is in close proximity to City of Derry Airport, 9 miles (15 km) to the west, and the Port of Londonderry, 13 miles (22 km) to the west.

 Road

 In 2003 a road bypass was completed to the north of Limavady at a cost of £11.5 million.
 This bypass aimed to reduce the time taken to travel on the A2 between Derry and Coleraine.

 Rail

-The Limavady Railway was a branch line to the main Derry – Belfast line.
+The Limavady Railway was a branch line to the main Belfast–Derry line.
 Limavady railway station opened on 29 December 1852, closed for passenger traffic on 3 July 1950 and finally closed altogether on 2 May 1955.
+Nowadays it is the site of the bus station, which Ulsterbus occupies.
 Limavady Junction railway station opened on 1 March 1855 and finally closed on 17 October 1976.
 Limavady is no longer served by the branch line – the nearest station is at Bellarena, approximately 5 mi from the town.